7 Symbolic Interpretations of Hair and Hair Loss in Dreams

 Conclusions About Dream-Hair Symbolism

-For those who place importance on their hair, hair dreams can be serious indications of possible issues in life, such as feelings of loss of power or a need to rethink one's personal identity.
+For those who place importance on their hair, dreams about it can be serious indications of possible issues in life, such as feeling a loss of power or a need to rethink one's personal identity.

-- Remember that dreams are not prophecies.
+It is important to remember that dreams are not prophecies.
 Trust me—this will save you from much needless anxiety!
 Rather, dreams are indications of how one feels and how the unconscious mind is responding to what is going on in the waking world.
 For that reason, learning how to interpret your dreams can be tricky, but also incredibly worthwhile.

 Never be held hostage by dream imagery; instead, use it as a catalyst for personal empowerment.

 Dreams exist to inform the dreamer as to how to effectively remedy situations that are creating chaos in their day-to-day lives and to reinforce those that promote well-being.
 Being in touch with your dream life can lead to a better understanding of your waking life, as the two are certainly entwined.